Distribution-uniform anytime-valid sequential inference and the Robbins-Siegmund distributions: Introduction

-Simultaneously, there is a parallel literature on \emph{time-uniform} (typically called ``anytime-valid'') inference where the goal is to derive confidence sequences (CSs) --- sequences of confidence intervals (CIs) that are uniformly valid for all sample sizes --- as well as anytime $p$-values and sequential hypothesis tests (to be defined more formally later) that can be continuously monitored and adaptively stopped.
-This literature has historically taken a mostly nonasymptotic approach to inference so that the type-I errors and coverage probabilities hold in finite samples; see the early work of Wald, Robbins, and colleagues \citep{wald1945sequential,darling1967confidence,robbins1970statistical,lai1976confidence}, as well as the review paper of \citet*{ramdas2022game} which gives a broad overview of this literature.
-However, nonasymptotic approaches generally require strong assumptions on the random variables such as lying in a parametric family, \emph{a priori} known bounds on their support, or on their moments.
-On the other hand, this paper takes an \emph{asymptotic} view of anytime-valid inference where type-I errors and coverage probabilities hold in the limit; see \citet{robbins1970boundary}, \citet{waudby2021time}, and \citet{bibaut2022near}.
-An advantage of this regime is that the resulting methods take simple, universal forms and allow for substantially weaker conditions (for example, requiring only that absolute moments exist and are finite but for which \emph{a priori} bounds are not known).
+Simultaneously, there is a parallel literature on \emph{anytime-valid} inference where the goal is to derive confidence sequences (CSs), anytime $p$-values, and sequential hypothesis tests (to be defined more formally later) which should be viewed as time-uniform analogues of confidence intervals (CIs), $p$-values, and hypothesis tests respectively that remain valid when the sample size is a data-dependent stopping time.
+The overwhelming majority of the literature on anytime-valid inference has taken a nonasymptotic approach to inference so that the type-I errors and coverage probabilities hold in finite samples; see the early work of Wald, Robbins, and colleagues \citep{wald1945sequential,darling1967confidence,robbins1970statistical,lai1976confidence}, as well as the review paper of \citet{ramdas2022game} which gives a broad overview of this literature.
+However, nonasymptotic approaches generally require relatively strong assumptions on the random variables such as lying in a parametric family, or having \emph{a priori known} bounds on their support or on their moments.
+On the other hand, asymptotic procedures such as those based on the CLT only require the \emph{existence} of a finite polynomial moment.
+The theory and methods developed in this paper adopt the latter approach to statistical inference where type-I errors and coverage probabilities hold in a limiting sense.

-To illustrate time-uniformity in the asymptotic regime, suppose that random variables $X_1, \dots, X_n$ have finite mean $\mu$ and variance $\sigma^2$ and we would like to derive a \ci{} for $\mu$.
-A classical asymptotic \ci{} $\dot C_n$ has the guarantee that $\limsup_{n \to \infty}\PP_P(\mu \notin \dot C_n) \leq \alpha$, but its asymptotic validity hinges on the sample size $n$ being fixed and pre-specified in advance.
-By contrast, an asymptotically valid CS $\infseqkm{\widebar C_k^\brackm}$ can elicit a much stronger property written in juxtaposition with the classical asymptotic \ci{} as follows: